rifatrzn/hybrid_rag_llm/README.md

 ## Contributing

-We welcome contributions to the MIE Healthcare Enterprise project!
+We welcome contributions to the Chatbot RAG Compilation project!
 Please follow these steps to contribute:

-1. Fork the repository
+Fork the repository
-2. Create a new branch for your feature or bug fix
+Create a new branch for your feature or bug fix
-3. Make your changes and commit them with clear, descriptive messages
-4. Push your changes to your fork
+Make your changes and commit them with clear, descriptive messages Push your changes to your fork
-5. Create a pull request with a detailed description of your changes
+Create a pull request with a detailed description of your changes

 ## License